 How to Hire Brunei Employees

-Employment laws dictate that you must present recruits with an employment contract.
-This should describe the position, any included benefits, and the associated salary.
+Employment laws dictate that you must present recruits with a written employment contract.
+The contract is required to include several particulars, such as the job description, any included benefits, and the associated salary.
 All details outlined in the agreement must meet the minimums stipulated by national employment laws.

 There is no federal minimum wage in the country, so your hiring process will include wage negotiations that you and your employees agree on.
 You can base salary parameters on qualities such as the difficulty of the job or required education.